HL7/fhir-identity-matching-ig/input/pagecontent/use-cases.md

 Actors: Patient (User), Patient Chosen App (for example, FHIR client application operated by Insurance Company), Authorization Server and FHIR Server (Healthcare Organization), Identity Provider

 Pre-Conditions:
-- The patient registered for an account and their identity was verified by the Identity Provider at IDIAL1.8 or greater.
+- The patient registered for an account and their identity was verified by the Identity Provider at IDIAL1.8 or higher.
 - The patient’s HL7 Person Identifier (optional) was assigned by the Identity Provider.
 - The Identity Provider **SHALL** make publicly available their standards-based APIs, a conformant identity verification policy (for example, a Registration Practices Statement), and a Relying Party Agreement (such that private contracting with the Identity Provider is not required).
 - The Identity Provider is trusted by any additional policies required by Healthcare Organization’s system.